Lokesh598/Hello-Java/Array/readme.md

 # Array

-In java arrays are obkects.
+In java arrays are objects.
 1. Arrays in Java work differently than they do in C/C++.

 2. A Java array variable can also be declared like other variables with [] after the data type.